ahmedibrahim22/DX-ball-Game-New-/README.md

  - A ball continuously moving and hitting bricks
  - Bricks are destroyed and points are collected when hit by the ball
  - User control the paddle and moves it right and left to prevent the ball from hitting the ground
- - if the ball hits the ground, a life is lost.
+ - if the ball hits the ground, a life is lost..

 ## Getting Started